-The Investment Manager will actively manage the Company.
-This means the Investment Manager actively makes decisions about how to invest the Scheme Property (and which investments to buy and sell) instead of simply following a market index.
+The Investment Managers will actively manage the Company.
+This means the Investment Managers actively make decisions about how to invest the Scheme

+Property (and which investments to buy and sell) instead of simply following a market index.

 3. Performance comparator